Who is Guenther Steiner? F1 team boss and NASCAR TV analyst

 Guenther Steiner in F1

-Born on April 7, 1965 in Merano in Italy, the 57-year-old Steiner has enjoyed a long and successful career in motorsport, culminating in his now very high-profile life in F1.
+Born on April 7, 1965 in Merano, Italy, the 59-year-old Steiner has enjoyed a long and successful career in motorsport.

 Guenther actually started out in rallying in the 1980s as a mechanic with the Mazda Rally Team Europe.
 He would spend more than a decade gradually building a successful career in rallying, latterly with the M-Sport Ford Focus teams.
 This saw him work with the legendary Carlos Sainz Sr (father of current Ferrari star Carlos Jr) and Colin McRae.